What user researchers need to know about accessibility

 Future-proofing accessibility

 Accessibility testing takes a lot of time, and you’ll need a variety of users to test your site in the most complete way possible.
-Luckily, these guidelines, checklists and other resources make it very clear what to look for as long as you put in the time and effort.
+Luckily, these guidelines, checklists, and other resources make it very clear what to look for as long as you put in the time and effort.

-But don’t get discouraged – once you take your first pass at accessibility, it becomes much easier to future-proof your site.
+Once you take your first pass at accessibility, it becomes much easier to future-proof your site.
 These guidelines have been designed to withstand the test of time, so even as technology changes, these checkpoints won’t change significantly.

 The reason we have WCAG 1.0 vs 2.1 shows us how much thought was put into this very concept.
 WCAG 1.0 focused more on specific HTML-based recommendations to keep your site accessible, whereas WCAG 2.1 kept the same principles but made them technology-independent and concept-based instead, adding much more flexibility.